Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/MonitoringService/ApiClient/docs/MonitorApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new MonitorApi(httpClient, config, httpClientHandler);
-            var monitorId = "monitorId_example";  // Guid | The identifier of the monitor reporting the measurement. var measurementDTO = new MeasurementDTO(); // MeasurementDTO | The DTO containing information of the measurement. (optional)
+            var monitorId = "monitorId_example";  // Guid | The identifier of the monitor reporting the measurement. var measurementDTO = new MeasurementDTO?(); // MeasurementDTO? | The DTO containing information of the measurement. (optional)

             try
             {